gbzarelli/kart-race-importer/README.md

-The project has several points that could use resources such as injection of dependencies and libraries that however, the project was developed with the idea of using the language's own resources with the minimum possible external dependencies.
+The project has several points that could use resources such as injection of dependencies and libraries that however, the project was developed with the idea of using the language's own resources with the **minimum possible external dependencies**.

 ## Licence